The-Real-Anish/HR-Diagrams/README.md

 * cluster_diagram.py uses stellar positions as well as apparent magnitudes to plot an approximaion of the star cluster from the snapshot.
 Unlike color_mag, it also filters out stars with low probability using the probability column.

+# WARNING

+You are in the testing branch.
+Here, anything goes.